Drangey Bird Cliff in North Iceland and the Viking Grettir the Strong

 Jarlslaug (the pool of the Earl) was built in honour of the late Jón Eiríksson Drangeyjarjarl, who was the tour operator for Drangeyjarferðir for many years and who built Grettislaug pool.

-There are daily boat trips to Drangey from May 20th - August 20th at 10:00 am.
-The tour lasts for 3.5 hours, of which the boat ride to Drangey is 25 minutes.
+There are daily boat trips to Drangey from June 1st - August 20th at 9:30 am.
+The tour lasts for 4 hours, of which the boat ride to Drangey is 25 minutes.

 Helgi Rafn, our tour-guide

-The Drangeyjarferðir tour is a fantastic guided tour that I highly recommend if you are travelling in this area - Drangey is so rich in history and bird life and visiting it is a truly memorable experience.
+The Drangeyjarferðir tour is a fantastic guided tour that I highly recommend when you are travelling in this area - Drangey is so rich in history and bird life and visiting it is a truly memorable experience.

 To visit this area you can rent a car in Reykjavík and make it a part of your North Iceland experience.
+Also, check out the self-drive tours: the best self-drive tours in Iceland.

-Here is the location of Drangey island on Google maps.
+Here is the location of Drangey Island on Google Maps.

-Have a lovely time visiting Drangey island :)
+Have a lovely time visiting Drangey Island :)

 Source: The Saga of Grettir